samuelnalini/ChatCLI/README.md

 >  - Development in Linux
 >  - Error handling through the use of try/catch blocks, exception handling
 >  - Some regex magic

+As of right now, the plan is to recreate this application in C, which will allow for greater control.